Superconducting Berry Curvature Dipole

-We expect pronounced sBCD arises in a range of noncentrosymmetric superconductors, such as rhombohedral trilayer graphene (RTG)~\cite{Zhou2021}.
-In these, superconducting BCD can be directly probed through a range of non-dissipative and nonreciprocal electromagnetic responses below the superconducting gap, e.g., a supercurrent induced dynamical Hall conductivity (and corresponding magneto-optical Kerr effect) as well as an sBCD second-order nonlinearity.
-We find the sBCD second-order nonlinearity is giant outstripping that from nonlinearities in noncentrosymmetric metals by more than three orders of magnitude.
-Given the phase sensitive order parameter BCD, we anticipate such sBCD induced non-reciprocal responses can be used as a novel phase sensitive diagnostic of the superconducting gap operating in bulk systems.
+We expect pronounced order parameter BCD arises and dominates the BCD in a range of noncentrosymmetric superconductors, e.g., rhombohedral trilayer graphene (RTG)~\cite{Zhou2021}.
+In these, superconducting BCD can be directly probed through a range of nonreciprocal electromagnetic responses below the superconducting gap, e.g., a {\it nondissipative} supercurrent-induced dynamical Hall conductivity as well as superconducting BCD second-order nonlinearity.
+These are particularly exciting because such responses in metals are often dissipative~\cite{PhysRevB.99.155404,matsyshyn2019nonlinear,SodemannFu}.